 Every day, regardless of weather conditions, each group has 2 adult naturalists present with them at all times; naturalists, directors, and the front office utilize digital radios to communicate regularly.

 On days when we are expecting or experiencing stormy conditions, changes are made by staff and directors to ensure the continued safety of everyone.
-These modifications may include, but are not limited to: continual weather updates over the radio, requiring that groups stay closer to the main building or alternative indoor spaces, rerouting groups based on trail conditions, building a fire in a fireplace [if heat is a concern] for warmth physically and mentally, handing out old camp shirts for children to replace their saturated shirts with, changing pick up times specifically from Whipple Dam on Friday, decreasing beach time, and reducing the depth at which campers can wade into the water at Whipple Dam.
+These modifications may include, but are not limited to: continual weather updates over the radio, requiring that groups stay closer to the main building or alternative indoor spaces, rerouting groups based on trail conditions, building a fire in a fireplace (if heat is a concern) for warmth physically and mentally, handing out old camp shirts for children to replace their saturated shirts with, changing pick up times specifically from the local beach area on Friday, decreasing beach time, and reducing the depth at which campers can wade into the water at the beach area.

 The directors spend the vast majority of their time out in the field to ensure that everything is being done to ensure the happiness and safety of everyone involved in our programs.
 If you have any questions or concerns regarding any of this information, please contact the summer camp director, Tesha “Skye” Omeis at skye@psu.edu or 814-863-8521.
-If you reach out during the camp day, please note that your inquiry will be returned as soon as possible at the conclusion of the camp day.
-The front desk 814-863-2000 is available to take phone calls during camp and can reach a director via radio instantly.
+If you reach out during the camp day, please note that your inquiry will be returned as soon as possible, but a more immediate response can be obtained by contacting the front desk at 814-863-2000.